 I saw a big dog fox ranging the long grass of the cow pastures: he looked round at me to see if I posed any risk, then went on his way.
 On the other side of the copse, moments later, I saw a half grown fox cub skittering around in dust and sunbeams.
 He saw me & dashed into the bushes.
 I had a watched feeling as I went past, as if he were in there, learning where to put me: threat, fun or food.

-CROPS - we are looking at the hangover from the difficult weather.
+We are looking at the hangover from the difficult weather.
 All the winter and early spring sown crops look mangy, gaps where there should be crop, fields ranging from almost OK, to gappy, to one field with almost total crop failure.
 It doesn’t help that we’ve counted more deer than we’ve ever seen, 200 red deer in one field at the top of the farm – a lot of extra mouths for the farm to feed.
 Yields will be down – what gives yield is all the ears looking regular and orderly, the field looking replete and full.
 We’ve also sown spring barley where we couldn’t get the winter wheat in, and the shorter growing period gives a lower yield.
-The rest of Europe sounds like the crops are doing well, so prices have dipped too – hey ho, no-one said it was easy.
+The rest of Europe sounds like the crops are doing well, so prices have dipped too – hey ho, no one said it was easy.

 The maize is the bright spark – fields looking even, a beautiful carpet of pale green against the soil, gradually filling in the gaps till there is a forest you can sit under, broad leaves almost visibly and audibly growing.
 It reassures us that we can get things to grow – it knocks your confidence in yourself when try as you might, it doesn’t work.